rancher/windows/docs/active-directory/group-managed-service-accounts/05-gmsa-outside-the-domain.md

 So, *plugins* are specific to a particular storage mechanism while `ccg.exe` facilitates the intermediary communication with Active Directory so that the gMSA password can be passed to the container and exchanged for a TGT.

+---

+> [Continue to the next page](06-gmsa-ccg-plugin.md) to learn more about how the Windows OS provides support for containerized gMSA's in non-domain-joined nodes